imcf/hrm-omero/DEVELOPMENT.md

 - Create a VM / container with a basic Ubuntu 20.04 installation.
 - Copy the OMERO-setup-script into the VM / container.
 - Run the setup script *from within* the VM / container.

+⚠️ It is strongly recommended to *snapshot* your container / VM at this point, so you can easily go back to the initial ("fresh") OMERO state later on. ⚠️

+### Preparing OMERO for testing

 Once OMERO is running, you can use the preparation script to create the required groups, users, projects, ... in that OMERO instance.
 Please note that the preparation script is